Fact Sheet 467

 With combination therapy (taking more than one antiviral drug at the same time), HIV mutates much more slowly.
 Resistance takes longer to develop.
 It is very important to take antiviral medications according to instructions, on schedule, and not to skip or reduce doses.

-Dolutegravir is taken as one 50 mg tablet once daily for people on HIV integrase inhibitor treatment for the first time.
+Dolutegravir is taken as one 50 mg tablet once daily for people on HIV integrase inhibitor treatment for the first time who weigh 88 pounds.
 It is may be taken prescribed twice daily if you have already used raltegravir or elvitegravir and have viral resistance.

 It can be taken with or without food or with regard to time of day.
-If you take certain antacids, calcium or iron supplements, there are can be timing requirements with dolutegravir.
+Dolugetravir should be taken 2 hours before or 6 hours after certain antacids, sucralfate, calcium or iron supplements.
 These can be overcome if dolutegravir and the supplement is taken with food.

 Dolutegravir is usually very well tolerated.
 The If side effects occur, the most the common side effects in people taking dolutegravir are diarrhea, nausea, and headache.

 Among some individuals with hepatitis B or C virus infection, cases of liver inflammation were observed.
 Laboratory testing before starting therapy and monitoring for liver toxicity during therapy are recommended in patients with underlying liver disease.
 Reports from people using dolutegravir include rash.
 In rare cases, skin rash can be severe and life-threateninglife threatening.
 Contact your health care provider immediately if you develop a serious rash while taking dolutegravir.

 Dolutegravir has been studied to see if it interacts with other drugs.
 Rifampin, used to treat tuberculosis (see fact sheet 518), and the HIV medications efavirenz (see fact sheet 432), fosamprenavir/ritonavir (see fact sheet 448) and tipranavir/ritonavir (see fact sheet 449) decrease blood levels of dolutegravir.
 If dosed with and of these medications, dolutegravir should be dosed 50 mg twice daily.
 In these situations, dolutegravir is dosed twice daily.
 Dolutegravir should not be taken with the heart medication dofetilide.